 Water and Psoriasis

-You know that when you drink an ice cold glass of water, it gives you what we used to call as a kid; brain freeze.
+Do you know how that when you drink an ice-cold glass of water, it gives you brain freeze?
 I have noticed that when I drink warm it helps with the digestion system and eliminates a lot of things from the body; if you know what I mean.

 Should I filter my drinking water?